ShichenQiao/ECE-353-Final-Project/README.md

 7. Problem left: Free up S2 when game is not ongoing.

 **Apr 19, 2021 (J.Q.)**
-1. Updated to Breaker 3.2
+1. Updated to Breaker 3.3
 2. Freed S2 for other use (go back to main page, maybe) when a game is not on going
 3. Finished up end game message.
 The score will be shown and buttons will be freeze for 5 seconds (count down time shown on LCD).
-After the pause, press S1 could reset the game
+After the pause, press S1 could reset the game.
+4. Reorganized lcd related code.